Feo's Stuff HORROR / THRILLER /

 "Damn!" says the henchman.
 And nobody reaches for a plug, a telephone cord, anything.

 So let's get this new bit straight: picture our average friendly neighborhood network administrator.
 A hacker is in his system right now, wreaking havoc.
 Do you honestly think he is going to go through bureaucratic red tape, or waste time with voice mails, pagers, and faxes trying to track down the CEO so he can get permission to shut down the system?
-Granted, this was filmed in the 80's, but I think every company, even then, had some idea of system security!
-(FeoNote: Actually, they didn't.
-Back then systems were wide open to the outside and you didn't even need a computer to hack in.
-You could do it with a dime and some aluminum foil.
-Phone Phreaks were notorious)
+Granted, this was filmed in the 80's, but I think every company, even then, had some idea of system security!2

 And that's not the least of them!
 The others would give away parts of the plot, which I feel I should, out of some sense of decency, keep from revealing here lest you decide to actually go out and rent this film if only for the sake of seeing a cult favorite.